spencerhcheng/holberton-system_engineering-devops/w3/d2/lecture_notes.md

 >Hello World
 ```

-`setTimeout` is what's called an asynchronous function.
+`setTimeout` is what's called an _asynchronous function_.
 This means that it will
 not block the execution of the thread.
 We will discuss asynchronous behavior in-depth
 tomorrow, but for now, it is good enough to know that if there is code after a
 `setTimeout`, it will go ahead and run that code, instead of waiting until after